Dimitri M Dimitri M is offline

 - Favorite Router

-- DeWalt 621K, with Trend router bits mainly.
+- DeWalt 621K, with Trend router bits mainly, and especially router dowel drill bits

 - Woodworking Experience (Years)